-Effective July 1, 2000, licensed public school personnel are to be paid on the salary schedules applicable to their assignment at the highest license level held.
+Licensed public school personnel are to be paid on the salary schedules applicable to their assignment at the highest license level held.
 The Form G process for non-educational master's, advanced or doctoral degrees (see section D) is unaffected by this policy.